ss-haze/cpp_primer/README.md

 These answers were compiled using the g++ compiler and VS Code on Windows 10.

-All corrections and comments are greatfully accepted!
+All corrections and comments are gratefully accepted!

 ### Contents